st-tech/gatling-operator/docs/quickstart-guide.md

 ```

-After deploying the Gatling CR, the Gatling CR, Gatling Runner Job, and Gatling Runner Pod will be generated and the Gatling test scenario will be executed.
+After deploying the Gatling CR, Gatling Controller creates a Gatling Runner job.
+The job then runs the Gatling Runner pods to execute Gatling load test scenario in parallel.

 ```
 $ kubectl get gatling,job,pod